wenlzhang/obsidian-task-chat/docs/SETTINGS_GUIDE.md

 Total: 2 × 5 × 2 = 20 keywords
 ```

-**Recommended:**
-- 3-4 for fast queries
-- 5 for balanced (default)
-- 7-10 for comprehensive matching

 ### Query Languages

 **What it does:** Languages to generate synonyms in